MackHalliday/Udemy-Modern-React-Course/README.md

 - If image is less than 9.7 kb, served as base64 encoded
 - If image is greater than 9.7 kb served as seperate file
 - Add attribute `alt="name of image"` to get rid of error for screen reader

+# State: How to change your app

+## Using events steps

+1. Decide what event you'd like to watch for
+2. Create a function, called usually a handler or a callback.
+Function called by another piece of code
+3. Name the function using pattern of handle + EventName.
+Example `handleClick`, `handleScroll`, `handleMouseUp`, `onClick`, `handleButtonClick`
+4. Pass function as a prop to a plain element.
+Example `button onClick={handleClick} />`
+5. Make sure you pass using valid event name
+6. Make sure pass event in as reference.
+Example `handleClick` NOT `handleClick()`